arturo-garza/NMTLexiconModel/README.md

 Modified version of the Nematus framework (https://github.com/EdinburghNLP/nematus/) to implement a lexicon model as proposed in https://arxiv.org/abs/1710.01329.

-This folder contains the code we used to run our experiments.
-This folder contains the code we used to run our experiments.
+This folder contains the code we used to run our experiments. :beginner:

   ## nematus_lexical
  Contains the nematus code with the changes to run the framework with the lexical model